 As real estate syndicators our most frequently asked question by far is ‘ Why should I invest in multifamily real estate rather than in single-family homes?’.

-Our response always starts with- ‘there are many ways to make money in real estate’.
+Our response always starts with- “there are many ways to make money in real estate”.

-Multifamily is less risky in terms of vacancy and the ability to cover unexpected expenses that occur on an investment property and we all know…. these WILL occur.
+When it comes to single-family vs multi-family investing, multifamily is less risky in terms of vacancy and the ability to cover unexpected expenses that occur on an investment property and we all know…. these WILL occur.